Aric Almirola: 2012–2017: Return to Cup in the No. 43

-Almirola had a more successful year in 2015 despite missing the Chase barely.
-He had only six top-tens but he was mainly in the top-fifteen and was consistent all year long. he barely missed the chase by almost winning the Fall Richmond race with a strategy call and finished fourth.
+Almirola had a more successful year in 2015 despite barely missing the Chase.
+He had only six top-tens, but he was mainly in the top-fifteen and was consistent all year long.
+He barely missed the chase by almost winning the Fall Richmond race with a strategy call and finished fourth.
 He finished seventeenth in the standings, the highest for a non-chaser.

-He returned to No. 43 in 2016 with Brian Scott as his new teammate.
+Almirola returned to No. 43 in 2016 with Brian Scott as his new teammate.

 In July 2016, Almirola, in the No. 98 car, won the Xfinity Series race at Daytona, his first Xfinity Series win since 2007.
 He barely beat Justin Allgaier by 0.003 seconds to win the race.
 A final lap caution came out, with Almirola being declared the winner on review.
-In victory lane, an ecstatic Almirola said that he considered the race to be his first Xfinity Series win as he had won the 2007 Milwaukee race while Denny Hamlin drove 75% of the race.
-Almirola had a dismal 2016 season with just a top-ten finish.
+In victory lane, an ecstatic Almirola said that he considered the race to be his first Xfinity Series win, as he had won the 2007 Milwaukee race while Denny Hamlin drove 75% of the race.
+Almirola had a dismal 2016 season with just one top-ten finish.

 Almirola started the 2017 season without a teammate and finished 4th at the 2017 Daytona 500.
-Almirola was hit with a 35-point penalty loss after the Talladega race.
+Almirola was hit with a 35-point penalty after the Talladega race.
 During the Go Bowling 400 at Kansas Speedway on May 13, 2017, Almirola was involved in a violent crash along with Joey Logano and Danica Patrick.
 After Logano's brake rotor exploded, he collided with Patrick, sending both straight into the wall.
 Almirola attempted to avoid the wreck but instead slammed into Logano.
 Although he was conscious, Almirola was cut out of his car, placed onto a stretcher, and airlifted to the University of Kansas Hospital.
 Almirola was diagnosed with a compression fracture of his T5 vertebrae, released from the University of Kansas Hospital after overnight observation and traveled back to North Carolina, where he had a follow-up consultation with his doctors in Charlotte.
 Almirola was also reported to have the ability to walk the day after his violent wreck.
 It was expected that he would miss eight–twelve weeks.
 He was replaced by Regan Smith for the Monster Energy Open, which led up to the Monster Energy NASCAR All-Star Race, the Coca-Cola 600, and the AAA 400 Drive for Autism.
-Darrell Wallace Jr. and Billy Johnson also substituted for Almirola.
+Bubba Wallace and Billy Johnson also substituted for Almirola.
 On June 29, 2017, Almirola stated he would undergo track tests in Charlotte or Darlington before being medically cleared to race in low-banking tracks like Indianapolis or New Hampshire to decrease stress on his back.
 On July 12, 2017, he announced he had been cleared to return to racing at Loudon's Overton's 301.

-In September 2017, after sponsor Smithfield Foods announced that they would be leaving the team at season's end, Almirola announced his departure from Richard Petty Motorsports.
+In September 2017, after sponsor Smithfield Foods announced that it would be leaving the team at season's end, Almirola announced his departure from Richard Petty Motorsports.